AhmedElachry/Apps-Square-Admin-Dashboard/README.md

 "src\features" for redux slices \
 "src\app" for redux Store and api Slices \

-unforenatly at my last try to test the app i couldn't login due a server error \
+unfortunately at my last try to test the app i couldn't login due a server error \

 i hope it back to work again